Dharamshala: Demographics

 As of the 2011 Census of India, Dharamshala had a population of 30,764.
 In 2015, the area under the administration of the municipal body was expanded with a revised population of 53,543 in 10,992 households.
 Males constituted 55% of the population and females 45%.
 Dharamshala has an average literacy rate of 87%, higher than the national average of 74.04%: male literacy is 90% and female literacy is 83%.
 9% of the population is under 6 years of age with a sex ratio of 941.
 Hinduism is the most followed religion followed by Buddhism.
 Hindi is the official language while other languages spoken include Gaddi, Kangri, Punjabi, English, Lhasa Tibetan, Nepali and Pahari.

 Administration and politics

 Dharamshala became a municipal corporation in 2015; before that it had been a municipal council.
 The corporation has 17 wards under its jurisdiction.
-The current mayor is Onkar Singh Nehria of the Bhartiya Janata Party (BJP), elected in 2022.
+The current mayor is Onkar Singh Nehria of the Bharatiya Janata Party (BJP), elected in 2022.
 The town is part of the Dharamshala Assembly constituency that elects its member to the Himachal Pradesh Legislative Assembly and Kangra Lok Sabha constituency that elects its member to the Lok Sabha, lower house of the Indian Parliament.